 For effective control measures to be achieved, they must be systematic, comprehensive and sustained.
 Pest populations can be recreated within a few generations with the survival of just a few eggs.
 Re-colonisation from surrounding areas can also be very rapid.

 The American cockroach is the largest of the pest species.

 The American cockroach is a reddish brown colour with a pale-brown or yellow band around the edge of the pronotum (shield like structure over the head).
 Although very similar to the Australian cockroach, the yellow markings on the American cockroachs’ pronotum are not well defined and also do not have the yellow markings on their wings.

 Once the American cockroach has reached adulthood, wings develop allowing the roaches to fly for very short distances.

 American cockroaches generally live in warm, moist areas, but can survive in dry areas if they have access to water.
 They prefer high temperatures around 29 °C however, in cooler regions they tend to be found indoors as they do not tolerate low temperatures.

 They commonly infest hospitals, bakeries, food stores, warehouses, factories and domestic residences.
 The American cockroach is an omnivorous and opportunistic feeder so can be found almost anywhere as they scavenge for food.

-These cockroaches tend not to infest homes the way that German cockroaches do – partly due to its larger size.
+These cockroaches tend not to infest homes the way that German cockroaches do, partly due to their larger size.
 Nonetheless, these cockroaches are common in wall and roof voids, crawl spaces, cracks and crevices of porches, foundations, drains and sewers.

 The American cockroach is second only to the German cockroach in abundance.